thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 observers is, however, substantially improved since certificates are not transmitted in the clear in TLS 1.3 and DTLS 1.3.

-Some deployments use mechanisms discussed in the Certificate Overhead section, such as certificate URLs or external certificate retrieval, instead of always transmitting full certificates in the handshake.
+Some deployments use the mechanisms discussed in the Certificate Overhead section, such as certificate URLs or external certificate retrieval, instead of always transmitting full certificates in the handshake.
 In those cases, privacy properties differ because stable identifiers may be exposed to retrieval